Iron Maiden: Upheaval (1989–1994)

 During a break in 1989, guitarist Adrian Smith released a solo album with his band ASAP, entitled Silver and Gold.
 Vocalist Bruce Dickinson also began work on a solo album with former Gillan guitarist Janick Gers, releasing Tattooed Millionaire in 1990, followed by a tour.
 At the same time, to mark the band's 10-year recording anniversary, Iron Maiden released a compilation collection, The First Ten Years, a series of 10 CDs and double 12-inch singles.
 Between 24 February and 28 April 1990, the individual parts were released one by one, each containing two of Iron Maiden's singles, including the original B-sides.

 Iron Maiden then began work on a new studio record.
 During the pre-production stages, Adrian Smith left the band due to differences with Steve Harris regarding the direction the band should be taking.
-Smith disagreed with the "stripped down" style they were leaning towards.
+Smith disagreed with the "stripped down" style they were leaning towards and preferred to continue with the sound and writing that had brought them success with Seventh Son Of A Seventh Son.
 Janick Gers, having worked on Dickinson's solo project, was chosen to replace Smith and became the band's first new member in seven years.
 The album No Prayer for the Dying was released in October 1990.
 It contained the hit singles "Holy Smoke" and "Bring Your Daughter... to the Slaughter", the band's first – and, to date, only – UK Singles Chart number 1, originally recorded by Dickinson's solo project for the soundtrack of A Nightmare on Elm Street 5: The Dream Child.
 Iron Maiden's eighth studio album debuted at number 2 on the UK albums chart and number 17 on the Billboard 200.
 No Prayer for the Dying was a return to their musical roots, especially in the simplicity of composition.
-The No Prayer on the Road tour was booked for 120 shows in Europe, North America, and Japan.
-Thirty-three shows in continental Europe were sold out with a reported 530,000 fans attending.
-In total, Iron Maiden played for some two million fans.
+In total, Iron Maiden played for some two million fans on the No Prayer on the Road tour.